Goodwill Industries of Greater New York and Northern New Jersey, Inc.

-Goodwill Industries of Greater New York and Northern New Jersey, Inc. (Goodwill NYNJ) is seeking a skilled professional to join its team as its Director of Advisory & Control.
+Goodwill Industries of Greater New York and Northern New Jersey, Inc. (Goodwill NYNJ) is seeking a skilled professional to join its team as its Director of Advisory Services and Controls.
 Goodwill NYNJ is a prominent not for profit organization that empowers people with disabilities and barriers to employment to gain independence through the power of work.
 Through its retail social enterprise Goodwill also drives sustainability by diverting 186 million pounds of used clothing and goods from landfills each year.

 Goodwill NYNJ is the largest of the Goodwill affiliates with over 40 retail locations and drop off centers in the greater NY metropolitan area, including Long Island, Westchester, upstate New York and northern New Jersey.
 The stores and its back-office warehouse operations support Goodwill NYNJ’s main mission of providing training for individuals with disabilities in the job skills that will help them obtain employment.
 It also provides as an on-the-job training ground for those it serves as well as giving them the income needed to gain financial independence.